 Practical workshops: Practical workshops enable you to practice and refine your skills in a supportive environment where you receive feedback from members of staff.
 Practical workshops represent a valuable transition between theory and practice.

-Practical studio sessions: Practical studio sessions, emphasising the application of fundamental principles of Illustration & Animation, focus on problem solving and development of creative and technical solutions to design problems.
-Simulation exercises and live projects, provide a stimulating challenge for you working both independently and in groups to experience real business challenges.
+Practical studio sessions: Practical studio sessions, emphasising the application of fundamental principles of Global Design, focus on problem solving and development of creative and technical solutions to design problems.
+Simulation exercises and live projects provide a stimulating challenge for you working both independently and in groups to experience real business challenges.

 You are encouraged to articulate your proposals in an objective and critical manner and to develop interpersonal communication skills that are vital to an entrepreneur or innovator.